todd-herbert/unoHID/docs/README.md

 ## DevKit Sketch

-To speed up devlopment, this library comes bundled with a "DevKit" sketch.
+To speed up development, this library comes bundled with a "DevKit" sketch.
 You can find this with the rest of the examples.

 Upload the sketch to your Arduino and open a serial monitor (9600 baud) to access a command line for executing unoHID commands.